rafaelpolonio92/vi-backend/README.md

 -
 - To list all actors that played chars, inside postman or browser, run make a get request to "http://localhost:3001/actors/list/?studio=Marvel+Studio"
 -
+- - To list all chars that are played by multiple actors, inside postman or browser, run make a get request to "http://localhost:3001/chars/list/multiple_actors?studio=Marvel+Studio"
 Obs: 3001 is the default port
 If you want to query another studio, change Marvel+Studio for the word that you want